 Can I put my Help to Buy ISA towards my house exchange deposit?

-In certain circumstances some lenders may allow you to put the bonus towards your mortgage deposit and secure a better rate.
+In certain circumstances some lenders might allow you to put the bonus towards your mortgage deposit and secure a better rate.

 I want to buy with my partner.
 Can we both get a Help to Buy ISA?